CORTISONE INJECTION LONDON

 Yes, as long as you aren’t in too much pain and feel you can safely control the vehicle.
 However, it is advised to bring someone with you on the day to drive you back home following your injection.

-Can I drink alcohol while on steroid injections?
+Can I drink alcohol while on Cortisone injections?

 Yes, there is no specific reason to avoid alcohol after receiving a steroid injection.